Super Bowl Security Technology

 Super Bowl 48 Security To Be High

 There are very few if any American sporting events that are as woven into the fabric of our culture and big as the Super Bowl.
 Americans love football, and I am not talking about the kind where guys in shorts flop on the ground and need to be carried off in a stretcher every time they get a cramp.
-No I am talking about good ole’ smash mouth American football played on a 100-yard field where men the size of houses try to hit each other as hard as they possibly can.
-The Super Bowl is by far and away the biggest sporting event in America and it has actually became almost a holiday of sorts.
-People gather by their giant flat screen televisions, BBQ and enjoy time with one another all while watching the greatest players in the NFL duke it out on the gridiron for sports immortality.
-Although the Super Bowl is a time for relaxation for most Americans, the event also is one of the most stressful times for organizers, police and security details who will be in New York for Super Bowl 48.
+No, I am talking about good ole’ smash-mouth American football played on a 100-yard field where men the size of houses try to hit each other as hard as they possibly can.
+The Super Bowl is by far and away the biggest sporting event in America and it has actually become almost a holiday of sorts.
+People gather by their giant flat-screen televisions, BBQ, and enjoy time with one another all while watching the greatest players in the NFL duke it out on the gridiron for sports immortality.
+Although the Super Bowl is a time for relaxation for most Americans, the event also is one of the most stressful times for organizers, police, and security details who will be in New York for Super Bowl 48.
 This is also the reason why technological security solutions such as real-time GPS tracking systems will be heavily used come Sunday.

 “Unfortunately, we live in a world where terrorism exists and therefore the safety of the fans, players and anyone else coming to New York to take part in the Super Bowl festivities has to be the number one concern”, explained a security professional involved with Super Bowl 48.
 “GPS tracking systems are one of the tools that we will be using to boost security, but we also intend on using a wide array of other solutions such as hidden cameras and other surveillance systems.”